Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Methodology

 As a reminder, our goal is to induce a jailbreak in the LLM using candidate classifiers as approximations of the embedded safety classifier.
 This involves two steps: generating adversarial samples from the candidate classifiers and transferring them to the LLM.
 Although similar to transferability-based attacks that use source models different from the target model to craft adversarial examples~\cite{papernotTransferabilityMachineLearning2016,papernotPracticalBlackBoxAttacks2017}, our approach uses a \textit{subset} of the target model (the LLM) as the source, using the insights from~\autoref{section:subspace-analysis} as foundations for a higher efficiency (and efficacy) of the attack.

 We attack the candidate classifiers using the well established GCG attack~\cite{zouUniversalTransferableAdversarial2023}.
-We detail below how we modify this attack to make it usable for a classifier.
+Since the attack normally targets an LLM that outputs a sequence of tokens, some adjustments to its objective are required to make it usable on a candidate classifier, which we detail below.

-\shortsection{From heuristics to misclassification} The original adversarial objective of GCG is to maximize the likelihood of a given target sequence (\eg ``Sure, here is how to build a bomb.") for a given input \(x\) on which \(A\) tokens are added as an adversarial suffix, \ie
+\shortsection{From heuristics to misclassification} The original adversarial objective of GCG is to maximize the likelihood of a target sequence (\eg ``Sure, here is how to build a bomb.") for an input \(x\) on which \(A\) tokens are added as an adversarial suffix:

-The space of compliant outputs is infinite, thus limiting the search of adversarial examples to those that directly (or indirectly) favorize a particular output is bound to restrict the efficacy of the attack.
+The space of compliant outputs is infinite, thus limiting the search of adversarial examples to those that directly (or indirectly) prioritize a particular output is bound to restrict the efficacy of the attack.
 Using the candidate classifiers which map an input sequence to a predicted safety from the LLM, we can reformulate the objective to a misclassification objective (\eg max loss) without heuristic:

 with \(y\) being the predicted label from the LLM and \(\mathcal{L}\) being the loss (\eg binary cross-entropy loss).
 This objective encompasses the GCG objective under the assumption of a perfect candidate classifier (satisfying \autoref{eq:perfect-agreement}): increasing the likelihood of a compliant output means that the input is being considered safer and thus closer to misclassification.